inscribio/inscribe-flash/README.md

 * Use a toothpick or similar object to push a button and hold it for 3 seconds.
 * The keyboard should detach to bootloader and you will see this in inscribe-flash

+### Antivirus software

+In some cases you might need to temporarily disable your antivirus software or add inscribe-flash to the exceptions list.

 ### Windows

 USB drivers on Windows are more problematic than on Mac/Linux.
 In order to detach/flash the keyboard